FreeFem/FreeFem-sources/etc/jenkins/README.md

 with 3dparty, without-mpi  (for macOS, compiled with clang) runs on VM2
 # Job 4_openmpi Full version of FreeFEM compiled in release mode
-with 3dparty, compilation in release mode (for macOS, compiled with gcc), PETSc installed (curent version 3.11.2) runs on VM2-2
+with 3dparty, compilation in release mode (for macOS, compiled with gcc), uses a PETSc installed (curent version 3.12.4) runs on VM2-2
 # Job 4_mpich Full version of FreeFEM compiled in release mode
-with 3dparty, compilation in release mode (for macOS, compiled with gcc), PETSc installed (curent version 3.11.2) runs on VM2-2
+with 3dparty, compilation in release mode (for macOS, compiled with gcc), uses a PETSc installed (curent version 3.12.42) runs on VM2-2
 # Job 5_openmpi Full version of FreeFEM compiled in debug mode
-with mpi with 3dparty,, compilation in debug mode (for macOS, compiled with clang) download and install PETSc at each build runs on VM2 every night
+with mpi with 3dparty,, compilation in debug mode (for macOS, compiled with clang) download and install PETSc at each build runs on VM2
 # Job 5_mpich Full version of FreeFEM compiled in debug mode
-with mpi with 3dparty,, compilation in debug mode (for macOS, compiled with clang) download and install PETSc at each build runs on VM2 every night
+with mpi with 3dparty,, compilation in debug mode (for macOS, compiled with clang) download and install PETSc at each build runs on VM2